klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

 - Fix up some styling issues with USCensusMap, especially for mobile.
 Maybe make the minimum extrema div an optional pop-out.
 - Cleaning up and publishing documentation for `KeyMapper.js` and `USCensusMap.js`
 - Publishing more data visualizations of interesting census data with this same code.
 (I can just pump them out now!)
 - More functionality for `census-csv-parser` - more utility functions and more Parser functions.
+Especially more statistical-oriented ones.
+For instance, it should be able to generate variance and standard deviation columns.
 - Maybe make `census-csv-parser` add its utility functions to arrays or do callbacks, so you can do those sweet chained function calls like in d3.
 Usage could look something like this:
 {% highlight javascript %}
     let arr = util.csvArray(content)